Backendless/ios-SDK/README.md

 `${PODS_ROOT}/Headers/Public/Backendless/Backendless-Bridging-Header.h`

 ## RELEASE HISTORY
+4.0b4 April 25, 2017
+* Fixed and cleaned up register device methods in Messaging.
+* Removed unregister device methods with IResponder
+* Cleaned up Subscribe methods in Messaging
+* Removed cancel subscription method with the IResponder argument
+* Remove file upload methods with the IResponder argument
+* Remove save file methods with the IResponder argument
+* Remove rename file methods with the IResponder argument
+* Remove copy file methods with the IResponder argument
+* Remove move file methods with the IResponder argument
+* Remove listing methods with the IResponder argument
+* Removed get file count methods with the IResponder argument
+* Fixed getEntityName method to get it to work correctly with BackendlessUser
+* Removed upload file methods removed FileService class (the methods are replaced by the "saveFile" methods)

 4.0b3 April 7, 2017
 * Removed easy login for Facebook and Google
 * Removed signatures with IResponder for all methods in User Service